ShayanDodge/Hybrid-BEM-PINN-Electromagnetics/Homogeneous L-Shaped Domain (V1.0.0)/README.md

 - BEM field reconstruction
 - combined contour visualization of the BEM-PINN solution

-## Notes

-- This repository represents the **first version** of the code for the homogeneous L-shaped domain case.
-- The implementation is intended for research and reproducibility purposes.

 ## 📄 Related Paper

 The scientific foundations of this work are presented in: